 where the second equality follows from the $x_D$ derivative of the saddle point equation \eqref{eq:SPEq}.
 We can then use the parity symmetries of the functions involved to get rid of the minus sign in front of the $q_\mp^D\br{-x_D}$ in \eqref{eq:THooftSaddlesParity} to find that the saddles are related by

 It is then again a consequence of the saddle point equation \eqref{eq:SPEq} that we can shift the argument of $q_\mp(-x_D)$ as well to get

-which is exactly the proposed structure \eqref{eq:ProposedStructureEigenFun2} in the dual variables, up to potential corrections of $\bigO{g_s}$.
-Note that factors like the ${\exp\br{\ri g_s / 8}}$ or the shifts of the argument of $q_\pm^D$ are not visible at this level, but are part of the $\bigO{g_s}$ corrections.
+which is precisely the proposed structure \eqref{eq:ProposedStructureEigenFun2} in the dual variables, up to potential corrections of $\bigO{g_s}$.
+Note that factors like ${\exp\br{\ri g_s / 8}}$ or the shifts of the argument of $q_\pm^D$ are not visible at this level, but are part of the $\bigO{g_s}$ corrections.